obsidiansystems/obelisk/lib/route/docs/introduction.md

 ```

 You can see that it expected something of type `b0 -> c0` whereas we're wanting to compose
-`Encoder`s, although we can treat `Encoder` as pure functions, the types are distinct.
+`Encoder`s.
+Although we can _think of_ `Encoder`s like they are pure functions, the types are
+distinct so we must use the correct function to compose them.

 ----

 This package does not have any single `Encoder` that will satisfy that type.
-This is by design as
+What this package
-what this package does provide is the smaller pieces we need to _build_ this `Encoder`.
-Small
+provides is the smaller pieces we need to _build_ this `Encoder`.
+Small `Encoder`s that do one thing
-`Encoder`s that do one thing and do it correctly, such that we can compose these `Encoder` to
-perform the steps we need.
+and do it correctly, such that we can compose these `Encoder` to perform the steps we need.

-Of the entire path: `/app/user/$userid`.
+Of the entire path: `/user/$userid`.
 The `user` section is nested in the `app` segment, so the
 `Encoder` we need to build must target the `$userid` segment, and only that segment, of the route.

 This is done using the following `Encoder`: